 The results of this study showed some of the few silver linings of the COVID-19 lockdown.
 For many, months spent stuck at home became productive times for home improvement.
 And by the results of these projects, homeowners and renters are pretty handy: Over half of those who took on DIY home improvement projects were successful!

 If you are looking to get started on a project of your own, whether it’s because you want to increase the value of your home or simply because you’re spending more time there, don’t forget to do the research and pick up the necessary supplies!
-At CouponFollow, browse hundreds of online discounts for stores ranging from home improvement to mattress warehouses and snag deals on items like tools, paint, or even furniture.
-Whether you’re taking on a bathroom repair or need a bedroom upgrade, head to CouponFollow and start saving money on your DIY project today.
+You can often find 10% off Lowe’s coupons on the eBay marketplace for online or in-store usage- which can add up to big savings.
+Additionally more niche home improvement online only e-commerce stores sometimes have sitewide promotions.
+For example, you can find Zoro promo codes ranging from 15% - 25% off sitewide periodically.
+Whether you’re taking on a bathroom repair or need a bedroom upgrade, you can utilize CouponFollow to browse thousands of online discounts and start saving money on your DIY project today.

 Methodology and Limitations